Hillary Hauser

-Hillary Rika Hauser (1944) is an American photojournalist and environmental activist with a focus on the oceans — underwater diving adventure, politics, and conservation.
+Hillary Rika Hauser (born 1944) is an American photojournalist and environmental activist with a focus on the oceans — underwater diving adventure, politics, and conservation.
 In 2009, in recognition of her ocean environmental work as it relates to underwater diving, Hauser received the NOGI Award for Distinguished Service from the Academy of Underwater Arts and Sciences.
 In 2013, the Academy elected Hauser as president of its board of directors.

 Writer

 Hauser is an author, journalist and news reporter, and has six published books about the sea and underwater exploration, as well as numerous articles in major periodicals including National Geographic, Geo, Islands, Esquire, Redbook, The Surfer’s Journal, Reader’s Digest, and the Los Angeles Times.
 From 1969 through 1977, she was the West Coast stringer for Ocean Science News Washington D.C., and from 1981 to 1986, she was the ocean/marine reporter for the Santa Barbara News-Press.

 Diver

 Hauser started scuba diving in 1966 and was an editor of Skin Diver Magazine from 1969 to 1971.
 In 1979 she became the publicist for the Diving Equipment Manufacturers (now Marketing) Association (DEMA), and came up with the bumper sticker program, "Discover Diving", a label that went on to become a major promotional jingle in the dive world, as well as a title to a magazine.
 She has made over 5,000 dives and was inducted into the Women Divers Hall of Fame in 2000.